-Eligibility for Georgetown Institutional Aid: Georgetown is committed to meeting the full demonstrated financial need of all eligible students and to meet that full need it awards millions of dollars in need-based institutional Georgetown Scholarships to hundreds of undergraduates each year.
-However, at the present time institutional funding is either limited or unavailable for international students, those who are neither U.S. citizens nor eligible non-citizens, undergraduates in the School for Continuing Studies (SCS), and undergraduates enrolled in summer terms.
+Eligibility for Georgetown Institutional Aid: Georgetown is committed to meeting the full demonstrated financial need of all eligible students; to meet that full need it awards millions of dollars in need-based institutional Georgetown Scholarships to hundreds of undergraduates each year.
+However, at the present time institutional funding is either extremely limited (or unavailable) for applicants who are international students, those who are neither U.S. citizens nor eligible non-citizens, undergraduates in the School for Continuing Studies (SCS), and undergraduates enrolled in summer terms.

 Georgetown Athletic Scholarships: These institutional scholarships are awarded by the GU Department of Athletics on the basis of athletic and academic potential.
 Many are awarded based on demonstrated financial need and participation in a particular sport.
 Information about these opportunities can be obtained from the GU Department of Athletics.